Underlying mechanisms of phase transitions in scalar-tensor theories: Introduction

 Some of the most widely studied ideas in gravitation consider adding a fundamental scalar field to the metric of general relativity (GR)~\cite{Fujii:2003pa}.
 These \emph{scalar-tensor theories} can lead to a vast array of distinct phenomena depending on how the various coupling terms to the scalar field are chosen.
 One of the most commonly studied scenarios is spontaneous scalarization, or scalarization in short, where astrophysical objects can grow scalar field clouds depending on their properties such as compactness~\cite{Damour:1993hw,Doneva:2022ewd}.
 The growth is due to a tachyonic instability which is eventually quenched by nonlinear terms.
 This phenomenon occurs quite commonly if the coupling terms in the scalar-tensor theory has certain generic features, in other words, it does not require fine tuning.
 Hence, there are various forms of scalarization called \emph{models,} which had led to a vast literature.
 Moreover, the final scalarized configurations typically feature large deviations from GR, which has been particularly appealing at the age of gravitational wave astronomy where we can test the dynamical strong-gravity regime~\cite{Will:2006LR,Barack:2018yly,GWTC-4-1, GWTC-4-2, GWTC-4-3}.

-The above description of scalarization is reminiscent of a phase transition, which has been noticed since the early days~\cite{Damour:1996ke}, but this fact came to the forefront only recently~\cite{Unluturk:2025zie}.
-A particularly striking new finding is that even though scalarization has been studied as a second-order phase transition in most cases, we now know it to be first-order in most parts of the theory parameter space for the original exponential coupling considered by Damour and Esposito-Far{\`e}se (DEF)~\cite{Damour:1993hw}.
-This line of inquiry was also later extended to more general models of scalarization~\cite{Muniz:2025egq,Huang:2025dgc,Herdeiro:2026sur}.
+The above description of scalarization is reminiscent of a phase transition, which has been noticed since the early days~\cite{Damour:1996ke, Harada:1998ge}, but this fact came to the forefront only recently~\cite{Unluturk:2025zie}.
+Although first-order or discontinuous transitions were reported before \cite{Harada:1998ge, Novak:1998rk}, scalarization has been studied as a second-order phase transition in most cases.
+A particularly striking new finding is that we now know it to be first-order in most parts of the theory parameter space for the original exponential coupling considered by Damour and Esposito-Far{\`e}se (DEF)~\cite{Damour:1993hw}.
+This line of inquiry was also later extended to more general models of scalarization~\cite{Muniz:2025egq, Huang:2025dgc, Herdeiro:2026sur, Staykov:2026ojk}.

 The main difference between a first- and second-order phase transition is continuity.
 In second-order scalarization, stable scalarized solutions are continuously connected to the unscalarized ones.
 This is not the case in first-order scalarization in the sense that the least scalarized stable solution already has a finite scalar field, so one needs to ``jump'' to it from the unscalarized branch.
 First-order scalarization also features metastable solutions which brings the possibility of transitions between scalarized and unscalarized solutions.
 Overall, a deeper understanding of the phase transition properties of scalarization is not merely a theoretical curiosity, rather, it reveals novel observation channels and tests of gravity~\cite{Kuan:2022oxs,Unluturk:2025zie}.